arcology-network/.github/profile/README.md

 ## Architecture :sunny:

 Arcology adopted an event-driven microservice architecture.
-Arcology uses [Streamer]() to coordinate different threads in the same process.
+All the key models are provided as web services.
+Arcology uses Streamer to coordinate different threads in the same process.
 For inter-process communication (IPC), Arcology relays on Apache Kafka.

+On Arcology, a node is no longer is a single machine but can be a cluster of computers with different functional modules deployed.
+Connected by high-speed network, all the machines can work collaboratively to share the workload (execution/storage/bandwidth).
 The overall throughput is proportional to amount of the resources available.
 In case the workload outgrows the resources of a single virtual machine, you can scale up using a machine cluster to run a single node.
-All you need to do is to change some settings.

 ## Parallel Execution :rocket: